Curvature pinching estimate under the Laplacian G_{2} flow: Introduction

 ${}$

 Lotay and Wei \cite{Lotay-Wei Shi-estimate} propose the following question (see also \cite{Lotay, Wei}): \begin{quote} {\bf Question 1:} {\it whether the Laplacian $G_{2}$ flow on closed $G_{2}$-structures will exist as long as the torsion tensor or scalar curvature remains uniformly bounded.} \end{quote} Because the flow $\eqref{The closed Laplacian flow}$ preserves the closedness of $\varphi(t)$, we see that the scalar curvature of $g(t)$ is always nonpositive.
-Hence, the question of Lotay and Wei is equivalent to \begin{quote} {\bf Question 2:} {\it whether the Laplacian $G_{2}$ flow on closed $G_{2}$-structures will exist as long as the scalar curvature remains uniformly bounded from below.} \end{quote} The second author \cite{local curvature of G2} computed the evolution equation for the scalar curvature, giving a weak bound for the scalar curvature which can not be used to answer Lotay-Wei's question.
+Hence, the question of Lotay and Wei is equivalent to \begin{quote} {\bf Question 2:} {\it whether the Laplacian $G_{2}$ flow on closed $G_{2}$-structures will exist as long as the scalar curvature remains uniformly bounded from below.} \end{quote} Fine and Yao \cite{Fine-Yao 2018} obtained the long time existence of the Laplacian $G_{2}$ flow $\eqref{The closed Laplacian flow}$ with bounded scalar curvature when $M=X\times \mathbb{T}^{3}$, where $X$ is a $4$-manifold with hypersymplectic structure and $\mathbb{T}^{3}$ is the standard flat 3-torus.
+Picard and Suan \cite{Picard-Suan} proved that the Laplacian $G_{2}$ flow $\eqref{The closed Laplacian flow}$ exists for all time when $M=\mathbb{T}^{3}\times X^{4}$ or $M=\mathbb{S}^{1}\times X^{6}$ with $X^{4},X^{6}$ are compact Calabi–Yau $2,3$-folds.
+For more general $7$-manifolds, the second author \cite{local curvature of G2} computed the evolution equation for the scalar curvature, giving a weak bound for the scalar curvature which can not be used to answer Lotay-Wei's question.

 In this paper, we will give some partial results about {\bf Question 1} or {\bf Question 2}.
-Using the curvature pinching estimates method in \cite{Curvature pinching by Cao,Hamilton 1982} and maximum principle, we have
+Using the curvature pinching estimates method in \cite{Curvature pinching by Cao, Hamilton 1982} and maximum principle, we have

 \begin{theorem} Let $(M,\varphi(t))_{t\in[0,T)}$ be the solution of the Laplacian $G_{2}$ flow $\eqref{The closed Laplacian flow}$ on a closed $7$-dimensional manifold $M$ with $T<+\infty$, where $g(t)$ is the Riemannian metric associated with $\varphi(t)$.
-If there exists a positive constant $c$ independent on time $t$ such that $R(g(t))+c>0$, then there exist some constants $c_{1}=c_{1}(c,\varphi(0))\geq0$ and $C_{2}=C_{2}(c)\geq0$, such that for all $t\in[0,T)$, one has
+If there exists a positive constant $c$ independent on time $t$ such that $R(g(t))+c>0$, then there exist some constants {$C_{1}=C_{1}(c,\varphi(0))\geq0$} and $C_{2}=C_{2}(c)\geq0$, such that for all $t\in[0,T)$, one has